gurkanindibay/udemy-go-tryout/udemy-final-project/README.md

 - Actions: `created`, `updated`, `deleted`

 #### Consumer
-- Consumes messages from the `events` topic
+- Consumes messages from the `events` topic using consumer group `event-consumer-group`
 - Processes messages asynchronously
 - Currently logs events (can be extended for notifications, analytics, etc.)